01binary/zeroweb/src/articles/inverse-kinematics.md

  The damping factor is how many joint units to "steer" toward the goal each iteration.
 A large damping factor may result in over-steering and missing the goal while a small damping factor will make the journey longer than necessary.

-The same *gradient* strategy is [used by bacteria to navigate](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3320702) and can be visualized as a rise-over-run *descent* down a *slope*:
+The same *gradient* strategy is [used by bacteria to navigate](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3320702) and can be visualized as a rise-over-run *descent* down a *slope* to minimize the error:

 ![gradient slope](./images/inverse-kinematics-gradient.png)